westb2/Condon_Lab_Docs/docs/how_to_notes/HPC_systems/cheyenne.md

 * If your virtualenv stops working, you may have to delete it and create a new one, just follow the above steps again and you should be good

-## Building a New Version of ParFlow on Cheyenne (08/2020) from MM at CSM
+## Building a New Version of ParFlow on Cheyenne (08/2020) from MM at CSM.

+Use this for reference on module loading at the very least, Parflow blog can be used to suplement if any of the links to dependencies are deprecated.

 _Adding specific ParFlow Builds to your bash profile.
 This is an example for a specific version, you need to add the path to the version you want to use after export:_